Retired police officer, church elder, dies of complications of covid-19

 The elder Heatley struggled with several illnesses, including kidney disease, for which he underwent dialysis; diabetes, which was costing him his sight; and high blood pressure.
 He had survived testicular cancer.

-In early June, Heatley told his family he didn’t feel well.
+In early June, Heatley told his family that he didn’t feel well.
 A few days later, he made an appointment with a doctor.
 But before he could go, he went to the hospital and was admitted.

 From there, he went to the Deanwood Rehab and Wellness Center in Northeast Washington.
 His family thought he was getting better.
-“They never made it seem he was in dire straits,” the son said.
+“They never made it seem he was in dire straits,” his son said.

 Heatley went into the wellness center on a Tuesday, June 16.
 He died two days later.